cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ### What are the drawbacks of this solution?

-> Describe any problems/risks that can be introduced if we implement this RFC.
+- The current solution has some quirks and unknowns into which AWS CDK tokens can be resolved during cdk8s synthesis.
+If we end up creating many snowflakes in the code, the maintenance burden of this capability may be too big.

 ### What is the high-level project plan?